aws-samples/aws-secure-environment-accelerator/CONTRIBUTING.md

 When filing an issue, please check existing open, or recently closed, issues to make sure somebody else hasn't already reported the issue.
 Please try to include as much information as you can.
 Details like these are incredibly useful:

+- The version of our code being used
 - A reproducible test case or series of steps
-- The version of our code being used
 - Any modifications you've made relevant to the bug
 - Anything unusual about your environment or deployment
+- Error messages and information as detailed in Section 4 of the Accelerator Operations & Troubleshooting Guide

 ## Contributing via Pull Requests